-Eventually, we get to the college, with the help of Google maps and the occasion conversation with anyone that looked official.
+Eventually, we get to the college, with the help of Google maps and the occasional conversation with anyone that looked official.

-It’s about 4.30pm in the afternoon but its already obvious from how far we have to park the scooters, there are a lot of people here already.
+It’s about 4.30 pm in the afternoon but it’s already obvious from how far we have to park the scooters, there are a lot of people here already.

-There are locals selling food and lanterns along the path but take a tip from me and don’t buy any lanterns on the way in to the event as they will be confiscated at the entrance.
+There are locals selling food and lanterns along the path but take a tip from me and don’t buy any lanterns on the way into the event as they will be confiscated at the entrance.

 We wander around and find a spot in front of the pavilion where dozens of photographers have already gathered.

 I notice that from the direction they are floating off that they are heading straight up and over my shoulder.

 I have seen my fair share of firework displays around the world but nothing I have ever seen compares to the spectacle of thousands of lanterns being lit and simultaneously released into the night sky.

 The moment the lanterns are released and all moving in unison being carried away by the wind happens quickly.

 Photographing the event is challenging as the lighting switches from pitch black to lots of bright light when the lanterns start moving at varying speeds and distances from you.

-If you’re there friends, it’s a good idea to agree on a meeting spot outside the field, in case you get separated.
+If you’re there with friends, it’s a good idea to agree on a meeting spot outside the field, in case you get separated.

-Make sure you do your research to end up at the right place at the right time and you won’t be disappointed.
+Make sure you do your research to end up in the right place at the right time and you won’t be disappointed.